diegueins680/trader/README.md

 Optimizer combos are clamped to API compute limits reported by `/health`.
 Optimizer combos only override Positioning when they include it; otherwise the current selection is preserved.
 Manual edits to Method/open/close thresholds are preserved when optimizer combos or optimization results apply.
+Hover optimizer combos to inspect the operations captured for each top performer.

 Run it:
 ```